master5o1/bbpress-post-toolbar-1/readme.txt

 1. Toolbar options in WP Admin.

 == Changelog ==

+= 0.5.8 =
+* Wow, my testing sux, obviously.
+Oh well.
+* Fixed a bug where the image was being uploaded to ./2011/08imagename.jpg instead of ./2011/08/imagename.jpg.
+* Also made the unique filename be a counter of how many occurances of that filename is in the folder: image.jpg exists so named image-1.jpg, image-2.jpg, etc.  Much like WP does usually for it's stuff.
+* Cudos to mvaginger for [bringing this bug to my attention](http://wordpress.org/support/topic/i-am-sorry-but-still-buggy).

 = 0.5.7 =
 * Reverted back to option-checks rather than included 'child' plugins.